111. First Special Speaking and Reading Course. (4). (FL).

 105. Elementary Danish.
 (4).
 (FL).

-For students with little or no previous study of Danish.
-This course provides a basic introduction to Danish grammar and vocabulary, with emphasis placed on developing communicative language skills.
-We shall, as soon as possible, move away from "constructed" texts over to authentic material, i.e., short stories, newspaper and magazine articles, videos, lyrics to popular songs, etc. Course grade is based on class participation, homework (translation exercises, grammar, composition) and tests, including midterm and final exam.
-The teacher of this course is a native speaker from Denmark.
-(Hurop)
+For students with little or no previous study of Danish, this course provides a basic introduction to Danish grammar and vocabulary, with emphasis placed on developing communicative language skills.
+Extensive practice in listening, speaking and reading.
+Regular exercises and tests.
+Grades will be determined on a basis of class participation and test results.
+The teacher for this course is a native speaker from Denmark.

 233. Second-Year Swedish.
 Swedish 104.
 (4).
 (FL).